If 2020 has taught us anything, it’s that there’s no such thing as a safe job.

 Nielsen states the software will not slow down your computer or impact performance in any other ways.

-Online surveys and other earning opportunities will then appear on your computer as pop-ups as they come available.
+Online surveys and other earning opportunities will then appear on your computer as pop-ups as they come available or you can simply earn by using your device as normal.

 You must be the owner of any computer you install the software on and over 18 years of age to participate.
-Join Nielsen Digital Voice today.
+Join Nielsen Computer and Mobile Panel today.

 3. Scan your groceries